-Routine eye exams are a vital part of your overall health and many eye conditions have no symptoms before they become serious.
-By scheduling yearly preventative eye care from our optometrists, we can detect, help prevent, diagnose, and treat diabetic eye conditions that can result in vision loss.
+Routine eye exams are important for maintaining your overall eye health.
+Many eye conditions do not have symptoms before they become serious, so regular exams are essential for catching problems early.
+Our optometrists can help prevent, diagnose, and treat diabetic eye conditions that can cause vision loss by seeing patients regularly.
 Schedule an appointment for a diabetic eye exam today!

 Medicare Part B (Medical Insurance) covers eye exams for diabetic retinopathy once each year and a patient pays 20% of the Medicare-approved amount for the eye care service and the applicable copayment.
 Depending on eligibility, Medicaid vision care covers eye exams and glaucoma testing.
 These preventative eye care services are fully covered or offered at low costs for recipients.
 TRICARE covers routine eye exams and only members of TRICARE Prime are covered for diabetic eye exams once a year.